singh17ashu/Inv-Senet-Invariant-Self-Expression-Network/README.md

 # Invariant Self Expression Network
-Inv-Senet: Invariant Self Expression Network for Clustering Under Biased Data.
-(ICASSP23)
+This repository contains the code for -> Inv-Senet: Invariant Self Expression Network for Clustering Under Biased Data.
+(ICASSP23) [1].
+Components of our code are based on Senet [2].

 To cite our paper:
 ## Cite